kyma-project/serverless/docs/user/tutorials/01-20-expose-function.md

 5. Select **Create** to confirm your changes.

 6. Check if you can access the Function by selecting the HTTPS link under the **Host** column for the newly created APIRule.
-If successful, the `Hello World!` massage appears.
+If successful, the `Hello World!` message appears.

 #### **Kyma CLI**